 Works sold to another: If the creator sells the entire copyright to another person or business, that buyer becomes the copyright owner.
 Copyrights can be bought and sold in the United States, just like other property rights.
 Thus, a photographer can sell the copyright to a photograph to a magazine for a lump sum.

 When two or more authors prepare a work with the intent to combine their contributions into inseparable or interdependent parts, the work is considered joint work and the authors are considered joint copyright owners.

 The most common example of a joint work is when a book or article has two or more authors.
 The U.S. Copyright Office considers joint copyright owners to have an equal right to register and enforce the copyright.
 Unless the joint owners make a written agreement to the contrary, each copyright owner has the right to commercially exploit the copyright, provided that the other copyright owners get an equal share of the proceeds.

 The Copyright Act of 1976 grants a number of exclusive rights to copyright owners, including the:

 This bundle of rights allows a copyright owner to be flexible when deciding how to realize commercial gain from the underlying work; the owner may sell or license any of the rights.

 When a copyright owner wishes to commercially exploit the work covered by the copyright, the owner typically transfers one or more of these rights to the person or entity who will be responsible for getting the work to market, such as a book or software publisher.

-For a comprehensive, up-to-the-minute book on securing the use of copyrighted images, text, music and more, see Getting Permission: How to License & Clear Copyrighted Materials Online & Off, by Richard Stim (Nolo).
+For a comprehensive guide to securing the use of copyrighted images, text, music and more, see Nolo's Getting Permission: Using and Licensing Protected Materials Online & Off, by Richard Stim.